This post may contain affiliate links. Please read our disclosure policy.

 Top view image of Thai Satay Chicken In A Creamy Peanut Sauce in a pan

-Let’s be real—this may not be the traditional Thai street food, but one bite and you’ll be hooked.
+Let’s be real, this may not be the traditional Thai street food, but one bite and you’ll be hooked.
 It’s rich, creamy, full of flavor, and tastes just like your favorite takeout (without the wait or the skewers).

 Whether you’re short on time or just craving something easy and wildly delicious, this recipe is for you.
+If you love bold, saucy chicken dinners, you’ll also enjoy this Slow Cooker Asian Glazed Chicken for another easy, flavor-packed option.

 Save this recipe!